JoycePan/tweet_graph/README.md

 - run_pre_create.sh : run script that process pre created tweets in ./tweet_input/pre_create_tweets.txt
 - run_realtime.sh : run script that process real time tweets

+To run any program, you need some general python libraries, like json, os, sys, datetime, dateutil, re, string.
-To run run_realtime.sh, you need ./data-gen/.twitter, and .twitter should contains twitter credential as following.
+To run run_realtime.sh, you need to install tweepy in your machine.
+(Try command line: pip install tweepy) You also need ./data-gen/.twitter, and .twitter should contains twitter credential as following.

 	{
 	"access_token":"your access_token",